 Trade jobs don't require a bachelor's degree, but some may require an associate's degree, licensing, or certifications.
 Several trades only require a high school diploma and workers get paid to learn on the job.

-How to Get Into a Skilled Trade
+How to Get Into The Best Paying Trade Jobs

 There are tons of high-paying trade jobs that require minimal schooling and paid training so you get hands-on experience as you learn your job.
 This is the complete opposite of paying thousands on a bachelor's degree that doesn’t provide any sort of experience.